pingcap/docs/ticdc/troubleshoot-ticdc.md

 If you do not specify `start-ts` or set `start-ts=0` instead, go to PD to get a current TSO when starting a task.
 Then start the replication from the TSO.

-## What can I do if some tables cannot be replicated when the replication task is started?
+## Some tables cannot be replicated when the replication task is started

 When you use `cdc cli changefeed create` to create a replication task, cli first checks whether the upstream tables comply with the [replication restrictions](/ticdc/ticdc-overview.md#restrictions).
 If there is any table that does not meet the restrictions, you can receive the message `some tables are not eligible to replicate`, with these tables listed in the message.